Commean/commean.eu/README.md

 # commean.eu

-The repository should host the website for commean.eu
+The repository contains the website for commean.eu.
+The newest version is pushed to [Docker Hub](https://hub.docker.com/r/commean/commean.eu).

 ## Project Setup